OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/prc.md

 * The Diggers are updated only by projects that were **released**.
 This means that even if your contribution was accepted it will take time till it is reflected on the Digger.
 Don't worry, for the purpose of the challenge we look at the Pull-Request.
 * Because the Diggers have a delay, this means that there will be items listed on the Diggers as having some issues even after those have been fixed.
 So before you send a fix, make sure the problem still exists in the repository.
 * Before you send a pull-request make sure there are no existing pull-requests for the same issue.
 Check both the open pull-requests and the already closed ones.
 After all sending a duplicate pull-request won't help you in the challenge and will be annoying to the receiver.
 Even more so with a PR that was already rejected by the author/maintainer of the project.

+* The tasks are listed more-or-less in order of complexity / difficulty.

+* Some don't require any programming at all, some require knowledge of Python, Rust, or JavaScript.

 ### Replace http by https in the repository link of a Rust Crate